Chase Expanding 5/24 Policy to Additional Co-Brand Cards Chase Expanding 5/24 Policy to Additional Co-Brand Cards

 Since then, dozens of data points across multiple points-related websites and forums all but confirm Chase is implementing tighter application restrictions on cards previously unaffected by 5/24, including:

-During the World of Hyatt Card, which allows you to spend your way to top-tier elite status, and the The New United℠ Explorer Card, which opens up additional award space available only to cardholders.
+During the World of Hyatt Card, which allows you to spend your way to top-tier elite status, and The New United℠ Explorer Card, which opens up additional award space available only to cardholders.

 Final Thoughts